Are Vinaya Monks Easy to Support?

 10 Basic Precepts

-The novice monks have 10 basic framework rules that they must follow.
+The novice monks have 10 basic precepts that they must follow.
 They are very important and represent the foundation of the monastic life.
 The last rule of the ten is that the monk cannot accept money or gold.

-All that said, the Buddha did allow for a helper to handle money for the monks.
+All that said, the Buddha did allow for a helper to handle money for the monks by the supporters .
 This helper is called a kappiya.
-The kappiya is a lay person who is appointed by the monks to handle money and other things that the monks are not allowed to handle.
+The kappiya is a layperson who is appointed by the monks to handle money and other things that the monks are not allowed to handle.
 Here is a summary about this:

 What is Real Subharo?

-After a monk receives his higher ordination, he is given a list of the four requisites that he is dependent on.
+After a monk receives his higher ordination, he is given a list of the four requisites that he is dependent on and how he should appreciate what is given to him.
 These are the four requisites that he must strive to obtain throughout his life.
 This list is given to all monks of all traditions, whether they use money or not.

 ‘‘Anujānāmi, bhikkhave, upasampādentena cattāro nissaye ācikkhituṃ –